LeDragoX/Win-Debloat-Tools/README.md

 **There is (if works) a undo**, because i did a restoration point script before doing everything.
-**Use on a fresh windows install to note the differences, and if something breaks, you can rely on a pre-made restoration point.**
+**Use on a fresh windows install to note the differences, and if something breaks, you can rely on a pre-made restoration point and the [`fix-general-problems.ps1`](scripts/fix-general-problems.ps1).**

 ## Usage

 This is kinda simple, on the `Script-Win10.ps1` file,
 - Right click on it
-- Select "Run with Powershell"
+- Select `Run with Powershell`
-- Put your password and click yes, and there you go.
+- Put your password and click `Yes`, and there you go.
 But, if you're seeing errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#execution).